 No, the City of Coral Gables provides weekly collection of up to one cubic yard (about the size of a dishwasher) of yard waste and household items.
 An excess waste removal fee of $10/cubic yard applies to larger trash piles in excess of one cubic yard.

 Can I put cardboard boxes or other household items on my trash pile at anytime during the week?

-No, those items may only be placed out after 6:00 PM the night before your scheduled trash collection day.
-Residents are strongly encouraged to recycle all cardboard boxes, and place other household items in the garbage can.
-The trash pile should consist solely of yard waste.
+Household items may only be placed out after 6:00 PM the night before your scheduled trash collection day and should be placed separate from any yard waste.

 What are the proper recycling procedures?

 To view the City's recycling collection procedures, pick up schedule. and to see a list of items that can and cannot be recycled please visit the City's Recycling Webpage

 Where can I dispose of other common household items?

 You can visit Earth911 for a list of retailers that may accept other common household items.